Why Veterans Turn To Drugs And Alcohol

 - Memory problems

 These symptoms may be triggered by anything that is a reminder of the traumatic incident.
 Many veterans turn to substance abuse to self-medicate and numb their pain.

 More than 20% of veterans with PTSD also suffer from an addiction to or a dependence on drugs or alcohol.

 People with PTSD have a harder time overcoming addiction than those without it.
 The symptoms of withdrawal combined with the symptoms of PTSD amplify negative feelings and emotions that may lead to a relapse.

-Addiction treatment programs that focus on PTSD and addiction simultaneously are most successful for veterans.
+Addiction treatment programs that focus on PTSD and addiction simultaneously can be the most successful for veterans.

-Veterans with PTSD are often prescribed anxiety medications, some of which are highly addictive.
-To curb the risk of addiction, some doctors prescribe non-addictive antidepressant medications such as Paxil or Zoloft.
-Even veterans without PTSD can become addicted to painkillers prescribed for combat-related injuries.
+Veterans with PTSD are often prescribed anxiety medications, many of which are highly addictive.
+To curb the risk of addiction, some doctors prescribe non-addictive Antidepressant medications such as Paxil or Zoloft.
+But even veterans without PTSD can become addicted to Painkillers prescribed for combat-related injuries.